HD60Hz/squad-lab1-store/README.md

 Storify implementation of the last chapter was a great start into practicing Python programming.
 It is a small but close example to a real world app.
 However, even though a one file script is acceptable to target a single and low complexity problem, it is a bad practice for application developpement especially for apps relatively complex and with a futur need of evolution and scalability.

 So let's see how we can refactor our code to improve it
-* Seperate Interface and store
+* Separate Interface and store
-* Encapsulate store logic in an object (OOP)
+* Encapsulate store logic in an object (**OOP**)
 * Use a command builtin library instead of our REPL implementation
 * Use types annotations

 #### Seperation
-One way to think about the seperation is to suppose our store can be managed with multiple interfaces or can have no interface at all.
+One way to think about the separation is to suppose our store can be managed with multiple interfaces or can have no interface at all.
 They must be a loose coupling between the interfaces and the store.
 More importantly, they need to have a unidirectional relationship between them.
-A store doesn't need to know about the existance of an application interface.
-However the application interface should know about, and thus, carve itself based on its logic.
+A store doesn't need to know about the existence of an application interface.
+However the application interface should know about, hence, carve itself based on its logic.

-Let's start by seperating storify into multiple files :
+Let's start by separating storify into multiple files :

+Result(Structure of storify):
 <pre>
 .
 ├──...